freeranger/evologger/plugins/emoncms/README.md

 ## Prerequisites
 * An [Emoncms](https://emoncms.org) Read & Write API key, available from [here](https://emoncms.org/site/api#input) once you have signed up with them
-* A node number to use - basically just decide which node will receive the evologger data - no actual configuration required at this stage.
+* A node to use - basically just decide which node will receive the evologger data - no actual configuration required at this stage and the node does not need to exist in advance

 ## config.ini settings
 ```
 [Emoncms]
 apiKey=<your emoncms read/write  api key>
-nodeNumber=<the node number to use?
+node=<the node to use>
 ```

 ## Setting up Emoncms *